Introduction

 2014

-Establishment of the Jakarta Biennale Foundation to manage the event
+Establishment of the Jakarta Biennale Foundation, bringing greater institutional stability

 2017

-"JIWA" edition curated by Melati Suryodarmo, the first female artistic director
+"JIWA" edition curated by Melati Suryodarmo, the first female artistic director, highlighting performance and embodiment

 2021